XiangyuZhu-open/homepage/_pages/about.md

 News!
 ======
 * Feb.
-2025: Five papers are accepted by CVPR
+2026: Five papers are accepted by CVPR
+* Feb.
+2026: Two papers are accepted by Machine Intelligence Research (MIR)
 * Nov.
 2025: Two papers are accepted by AAAI
 * Sep.
 2025: One paper is accepted by NeurIPS
 * Apr.
 2025: One paper is accpeted by MM (Oral)